pawanmsr/pawanmsr.github.io/_posts/2021-12-27-lonely-with-physics.markdown

 ### Bucks and Business

-People chase prosperity, and entities that are capable of rewarding such (governments, businesses, corporations and others) are important, and have a clout, because they influence policies, utilization of resources, and the laws of the land which in turn sway decisions that people make.
+People chase prosperity, and entities that are capable of rewarding such (governments, businesses, corporations, customers, investors and others) are important, and have a clout, because they influence policies, utilization of resources, and the laws of the land which in turn sway decisions that people make.
 This becomes self-reinforcing after a while.
 For instance, a properties firm/mogul will likely invest in a construction company, whereas a farming cooperative will likely invest in equipment manufacturer (among others).

 Business can be conducted (on extremes) like the Soviet way: sending their capable people to Gulag and then offering them restitution in return for their services.
 Or, the American way: expending monetary resources specifically on those goods and services that are in immediate demand.

-Humans are (non logical) emotional beings, and envy is one of the driving forces for Businesses and consumerism.
+Humans are (non logical) emotional beings, and envy is one of the driving forces for businesses and consumerism.
 It is what fuels the daily drama we relish so much, lest the world would become more or less a mundane mix of measured mediocrity.
 Therefore, we need to be aware of what we get obsessed over - some of that might not be worth the effort (yet regardless, it is essential to put in a good deal of effort occasionally; doing so helps build self-respect and confidence especially if one is introverted).

 ### Accompaniment